i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/3-Push-Button/README.md

 <br/>

 ## Read Pin Value
-Reads from PORTA register to read pin digital value.
+Reads from PORTA register to read pin digital value as stated in datasheet page 114.
 Use if statement to practically use the register as switch.
 <br/>
 ```
 if(PORTAbits.RA1) { // Condition is true if pin RA1 is high